 LOCAL MESSAGES USING THE LEGACY EAS SYSTEM and the SAME protocol

-Counties have the ability to generate local emergency message within the counties and their operational area using the legacy SAME EAS system.
+Counties have the ability to generate local emergency messages within the counties and their operational area using the legacy SAME EAS system.

-In order to launch an EAS message only within an operational area these elements are required
+In order to launch an EAS message only within an operational area these elements are required:

 A functioning legacy EAS Encoder located in an area that would give access to the local emergency manager(s) or dispatch center(s).
 Multiple locations each with an encoder will add redundancy to the alerting process.

-A link, usually a radio link or a local relay network to connect the encoder to the primary station(s)
+A link, usually a radio link or a local relay network to connect the encoder to the primary station(s).

-A primary station or stations radio and / or television) that has agreed through a memorandum of understanding (MOU) to forward the agreed upon emergency messages.
+A primary station or stations (radio and / or television) that has agreed through a memorandum of understanding (MOU) to forward the agreed upon emergency messages.

 A Local EAS plan should be developed within each operational area to specify the details of the originating sources, the events used, the distribution methods, the testing schedules, MOU’s and any review process.
 These local plans then act as the legal documents establishing a Local EAS Plan.
-This plan stay with the primary station(s) and the public safety originators and get modified as the changes are needed.
+This plan stays with the primary station(s) and the public safety originators and get modified as the changes are needed.

 Tab 5 in this plan will summarize the basics of the local plans.